M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

         - Can be problematic in multithreading (solution via synchronization block)

 ### <span style="color: aqua">What are some of the different software development methodologies?</span>
 - Waterfall, Agile, Rapid Application Development (RAD), Extreme Programming (XP)
-    - Waterfall – this approach needs to be well disciplined as there isn’t planned opportunity to back track.
+- Waterfall – this approach needs to be well-disciplined as there isn’t planned opportunity to back track.
 It starts with clear and complete requirements and moves through the development process sequentially/linearly in distinct phases.
-Some of the drawbacks include its relatively rigid and inflexible, there isn’t an avenue for feedback early in the process and can be financially devastating if requirements are missing or planning is mismanaged.
+Some drawbacks include its relatively rigid and inflexible, there isn’t an avenue for feedback early in the process and can be financially devastating if requirements are missing or planning is mismanaged.
 Its best when projects are relatively simple, little change is expected and a project manager is closely involved.
 - Agile – Focused on customer / stakeholder feedback & collaboration.
 There is an emphasis on rapid development to support fast delivery and is incredibly adaptable and open to change.
 The downsides however are that the lack of emphasis makes it difficult to truly develop a great design, its easy to get off track if the goals are unclear or the collaborative relationship steers the project in a different direction which may result in an unpredictable finished product.

 ### <span style="color: aqua">Explain MVC</span>